Azure/AppService/_posts/2019-05-07-Announcing the new change analysis experience in App Service Diagnostics-Analysis.md

 ## Finding Change Analysis

-Change Analysis is embedded in App Service Diagnostics' tiles such as **Application Crashes** so you can use it concurrently with information from other tiles.
+Change Analysis is embedded in App Service Diagnostics' tiles such as **Application Changes** and **Application Crashes** so you can use it concurrently with information from other tiles.
 For more information on how to navigate to App Service Diagnostics, please visit [Azure App Service diagnostics overview](https://docs.microsoft.com/en-us/azure/app-service/overview-diagnostics).

 ## How to enable Change Analysis